What is First Chicago Method?

 First Chicago Method Steps

-- Valuation: The DCF or VC valuation derived value that corresponds to each case.
+- Implied Valuation → The discounted cash flow (DCF) or VC Valuation Method derived value that corresponds to each case (Base, Upside, and Downside).

-While it should go without saying, it is still recommended to confirm that the sum of all probability weights equals 100%.
+While it should go without saying, confirming that the sum of all probability weights equals 100% is still recommended.

 Moreover, the probability weights assigned to the upside and downside cases are usually similar.